alcides/GeneticEngine/Readme.md

 ```

-then we create some terminals:
+Then, we create some terminals:

 ```python